sudo-rm-rf2023/sudo-rm-rf/README.md

 1. Add a new `enum HandlerType` value in  `util.h`.
 For example, `NEW_HANDLER = 4`.
 2. Register the new handler in the `create_hander_factory` function in `dispatcher.cc`.
+3. Register your new handler in `GetHandlerTypeFromToken` function in `config_util.cc`.
+This maps the handler keyword in config to the `enum` value.
-3. Register the new handler file and the tests in `CMakelist.txt`.
+4. Register the new handler file and the tests in `CMakelist.txt`.
 Include the tests in coverage report.

 ### Add to Config Validation in `config_util`.